plusmobileapps/SavedStateFlow/docs/hilt-di.md

 [Hilt](https://developer.android.com/training/dependency-injection/hilt-android) is a dependency injection framework built on top of [Dagger](https://dagger.dev/) that helps reduce a lot of boiler plate when injecting dependencies.
 Hilt can also help reduce the boiler plate when using `SavedStateFlow` by scoping an instance of `SavedStateFlowHandle` to any `ViewModel` that requests it.

-## ViewModel
+## Hilt ViewModel

-A paired down version of the `ViewModel` for this sample is shown below:
+The `saved-state-flow-hilt` artifact provides an instance of `SavedStateFlowHandle` to the `ViewModelComponent` out of the box, so it can be declared in any `ViewModel` constructor like so.

 ```kotlin
 @HiltViewModel